-There is little data to show that the gut microbiome differs in men and women, therefore look for strains researched for the health condition you’re trying to support, and/or general gut support.
+There is little data to show that the gut microbiome differs in men and women, therefore when looking for the best probiotics for men, keep an eye on strains researched for the health condition you’re trying to support, and/or general gut support.

 Don’t forget to think about diet and lifestyle too - men can also support their gut health by: